ReCoded-Org/curriculum-backend-server-side-validation-practice/README.md

-# Server side validation with express validation
+# Server-side validation with express-validator
-Now that you have done some readings on validation, it's time to practice, in this activity we will specifically utilize the express-validator package to validate a registration form.
+Now that you have done some readings on validation, it's time to practice.
+In this activity, we will specifically utilize the [express-validator](https://express-validator.github.io/docs/) package to validate a registration form.
 The objectives of this assignment are:
 1. Understanding how to use express-validator with express
 2. Practicing different validation types
 3. Practicing writing custom validations